paul-goodall/ubuntu_ssh/README.md

 ### Running:

 The image exposes port 22 by default in the resulting container.
-You could stipulate to map the host to the same port on the machine (i.e. `-p 22:22`), but I prefer to keep it random.
+You could stipulate to map the host to the same port on the machine (i.e. `'-p 22:22'`), but I prefer to keep it random.

 ```bash
 > docker run -d -P --name pg_ubuntu_ssh goodsy/ubuntu_ssh:18.04